This post talks about how to recover table using flashback standby database

 SQL> alter database open read only;

-7) Import the table on the primary database.
+(8) Import the table to the primary database.

-8) Shutdown the standby database, mount and then roll forward the standby database to current time using the flashback command.
+(9) Shut down the standby database, mount and then roll forward the standby database to the current time using the flashback command.

 SQL > shutdown immediate

 SQL > FLASHBACK DATABASE TO RESTORE POINT before_flashback;

 you can use